isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 ![Alt text for image on Isomer site](/images/economy/img0106.jpg) (Image: [Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/2804679b-1162-11e3-83d5-0050568939ad))

 They recommended that in order to end unemployment, over 200,000 jobs had to be created within 10 years.
-Until that time, the local economy was dominated by trading firms and entrepot trade.
-While trade formed the basis of Singapore’s prosperity during the colonial period, it left Singapore’s economy particularly vulnerable to the global prices of tin and rubber.
-Furthermore, entrepot trade was not able to generate enough jobs to absorb the rising numbers of unemployed workers.
+Until that time, the local economy was dominated by trading firms and entrepôt trade.
+While trade formed the basis of Singapore’s prosperity during the colonial period, it left our economy particularly vulnerable to the global prices of tin and rubber.
+Furthermore, entrepôt trade could not generate enough jobs to absorb the rising numbers of unemployed workers.

 The lead agency tasked to undertake the critical role of implementing the industrialisation plan was the Economic Development Board (EDB), which was set up in 1961.
 Taking over from the Singapore Industrial Promotion Board, which was founded in 1957, EDB had a much larger remit and capital base.
 It was armed with $100 million over the period of 1961 to 1964 to drive industrialisation in Singapore.
 Its first task was to build the necessary infrastructure to support the plan.